+Provision cryptographic keys to protect your data.
 Always Encrypted uses two types of keys:

-- column encryption keys
+- Column encryption keys.

-- column master keys
+- Column master keys.

 A column encryption key is used to encrypt data in an encrypted column.
 A column master key is a key-protecting key that encrypts one or more column encryption keys.